 Come and study in two of the most exciting cities of Europe: Rome and Utrecht!
 You will dive into the exhilarating history of Europe, from the rise of civilization in Antiquity to the modern era of the 19th century.
 Together, these courses will provide you with a thorough knowledge of the history of these cities and nations, as well as an exciting overview of the history and workings of Europe.

-Dive into the thrilling history of Europe and its role on the world stage, zoom in on three of the most exciting cities of Europe: Rome, Utrecht and Berlin!
-The combination of three courses, designed by three excellent European universities, will provide an overview of the history and functioning of Europe.
+Dive into the thrilling history of Europe and its role on the world stage, zoom in on three of the most exciting cities of Europe: Rome, Utrecht and Berlin.
+This track is a combination of three courses, designed by three excellent European universities, and provides an overview of the history and functioning of Europe.
 Immerse yourself in Europe’s history and culture.

 This track is a joint programme on European integration by the Summer School of Utrecht University and the University of Latvia.
 The aim of the course is to introduce the diversity and unity of European identities, the European Union, (shared) foreign policy, security dilemmas and new challenges.
 The course delves into the different and diverse political and economic perspectives that can be found in Europe, and provides an insight into the Baltic States, going from the past to the future.